chrisspencer1013/NHacks_Android/README.md

 # NHacks_Android
 ## Hackathon - Intro to Android

-This is all written very last minute, apologies for spelling or logic mistakes, bear with me

 1. Install android studio from [here](https://developer.android.com/studio)
     - make sure to install with an android emulator if you are planning on using it (you can do it later too)
 2. Select `Start a new Android Studio project`